HCA-integration/sc-atlasing-toolbox/README.md

-# HCA Integration Toolbox :toolbox:
+# Single Cell Atlassing Toolbox :toolbox:

 **Toolbox of Snakemake pipelines for easy-to-use analyses and benchmarks for building integrated atlases**